tusharkalal20/Personal-Finance-Analysis/README.md

 - The Average Monthly Expenses is INR 16K

-3. Savings & Investments
+**3. Savings & Investments:**
    - A total of 70K in Savings & Investments makes about a meagre 8% of the Total Income across a period of 5 years.
 This is a very small figure that needs to be drastically increased.
 A small contribution to Savings & Investments could primarily be because of 2 reasons:
       - Failure to allocating funds to investments
       - Lack of available money to save and invest

-It is evident from our analysis that the reason why investments were not made is because of high expenses(71%) in turn leading to a lack of available money dispensable to invest.
-To further investigate if I spent on things that were necessary or leisure expenses that could potentially have been avoided.
+It is evident from our analysis that the reason why investments were not made is because of high expenses(71% of the total money earned) in turn leading to a lack of available money dispensable to invest.
+To further investigate, there is merit in comparing my expenditure made on necessary things v/s leisure things that could potentially have been avoided.

-- Evaluation of investment adequacy based on income
-   - Consideration of the need for increased focus on investing
-   - Assessment of investment returns in comparison to inflation